 Newborn babies breathe faster than older children and adults.
-A newborn may breathe more slowly when they sleep, but their respiratory rate should always fall within a healthy range, typically 40–60 breaths per minute.
+A newborn may breathe more slowly when sleeping, but their respiratory rate should always fall within a healthy range, typically 40–60 breaths per minute.

 Labored breathing, or respiratory distress, is a serious issue that affects around 7% of newborns.
 Some signs of respiratory distress in babies include loud breathing, nostril-flaring, sucking in the chest, and skin or nail color changes.

 If a baby with labored breathing does not receive prompt treatment, there is a risk of serious complications.
 Very fast or slow breathing may signal an infection or another condition.

 This article summarizes the healthy range of respiratory rates for newborns.
 It also explains how to measure a newborn’s respiratory rate and what to do when a baby breathes faster or slower than usual.

 Typically, a newborn should take 40–60 breaths per minute.
 A single breath is one inhalation and one exhalation.